 A media plan is a document: placements, schedules, rates.
 A media strategy starts with your business problem and works backward.
 Both look similar on the surface.
 What they produce over time is very different.

 Targeting converts demand that already exists.
 Broad reach is how that demand gets created.
-Ehrenberg-Bass research puts numbers to why both matter, and why getting the balance right is the more valuable problem to solve.
+Research puts numbers to why both matter, and why getting the balance right is the more valuable problem to solve.

 58% of advertising's total profit effect occurs more than six months after the campaign runs.
 Businesses that stay on while competitors go quiet collect compounding returns that never show up on a campaign report.